cozy/cozy.github.io/src/dev/konnector.md

 When the connector is started, it also gets some data through environment variables:

  - `COZY_CREDENTIALS` : the auth token used by [cozy-client-js] to communicate with the server
  - `COZY_URL` : the API entry point
  - `COZY_FIELDS` : the settings coming from [Cozy Collect] and filled by the user of the connector (login, password, directory path).

 Those variables are used by the BaseKonnector and the cozy-client to configure the connection to the [Cozy Stack] with the right permissions as defined in your manifest.konnector.
+These are simulated in standalone mode so that you don't need a real cozy stack to develop your connector.

 [More information](https://github.com/cozy/cozy-konnector-libs/blob/master/docs/api.md#basekonnector)